Kitura/kitura.dev/en/resources/tutorials/sessions.md

 **Where**:

-- *secret*: is a String to be used for session encoding.
+- *secret*: is a String to be used for session encoding.This should be a large unguessable string.
+    - Recommended minimum length is 14 characters.
+    - The secret parameter is used to derive a pair of encryption and signature keys via PBKDF2 and a fixed IV to make the session id cookie be authenticated encrypted.
+The secret isn't used directly to encrypt or compute the MAC of the cookie.

 - *cookie*: is a list of options for session cookies
     - name: defaults to "kitura-session-id"
     - path: defaults to "/"